 “The attorney general has approved the transaction with conditions,” said Emanuel Chief Executive Officer John Sigsbury.
 “The team is working through the conditions.
 This is such a complex operation, and there are a lot of details and moving parts that need to be perfectly executed.”

 Tenet announced in February that it had negotiated a firm agreement to buy Emanuel from Evangelical Covenant Church, based in Chicago.
 An attorney general review was required before Tenet could absorb the nonprofit hospital.
-The conditions of approval require Tenet to operate the Delbon Avenue facility as an acute-care hospital for at least five years, while maintaining the following services:• A 24-hour emergency department with at least 32 beds
+The conditions of approval require Tenet to operate the Delbon Avenue facility as an acute-care hospital for at least five years, while maintaining the following services:

 • A 10-bed birthing center and neonatal intensive care unit with at least six beds